 It is used to provide knowledge, information, awareness, and idea to the people.
 Altogether it makes a strong impact on society.
 Journalism is a responsible occupation concerned with the collection of data, and information.
 It might be about the event, and happenings, with relevant proofs and resources, write, edit and present the same.
 Therefore, What is Photography? we have elaborated this in our article an Ultimate Guide to Photography.

 Journalism and Photojournalism share Common Principles in terms of news stories.
 It’s to maintain the news story with full Accuracy, Newsworthy, Timeliness, and Trustworthy.

 Photojournalism, on the other hand, is a particular form of journalism that includes the collecting of data and information, capturing photos, editing, writing, and presenting the same in the form of a news story for publication or broadcast.
 It includes all the above types, namely Journalism, Street Photography, and Documentary Photography.
 And hence, a Photojournalist is responsible for photos, editing, and writing in this case.
 With the utmost Accuracy, Timeliness, Newsworthy, and Trustworthy.

 The main objective of photojournalism is to tell a news story usually intended to be conveyed through photos and its write-up.
 For example, the broadcasting media, telecasting media, and the online digital media are all relied on the form of photojournalism, without which the media houses are incomplete.
 And in fact, won’t be able to function at all.

-While talking about the scope of photojournalism, without a doubt one can analyze that in the coming future, the opportunities in the field of photojournalism will be in greater demand.
-In the digital world, where every session of the society is more interested in the visual representations, how can reporting, and media be behind?
+Without any doubts, one can analyze that in the coming future, the opportunities in the field of photojournalism will be in greater demand.
+In the digital world, where every session of society is more interested in visual representations, how can reporting, and media be behind?
 Here, are few areas where photojournalism will always flourish in the future too.